paracamplus/Yasmini/README.md

 CodeGradX, an infrastructure for mechanically grading programs.
 Yasmini is a framework to help grading Javascript programs.

-Grading programs is supported by unit testing however rather than being strictly binary (tests pass all or fail), CodeGradX has to deliver a grade that tries to be faithful to the amount of successful tests.
+Grading programs is supported by unit testing however, rather than being strictly binary (tests pass all or fail), CodeGradX has to deliver a grade that tries to be faithful to the amount of successful tests.
 In order to avoid cheating, we also don't want to reveal the answers of the failed tests;